 - Take a cube of tofu and wrap a slice of courgette around completely.
 Secure with a cocktail stick (toothpick) and put on a greased baking tray.
 Do the same with remaining tofu and courgette slices and bake for about 10 minutes.

-- Meanwhile, place walnuts, pomegranate molasses, sugar, and 1 tbsp lemon juice in a small saucepan over low heat.
+- Meanwhile, place walnuts, pomegranate molasses, sugar, and 1 tablespoon lemon juice in a small saucepan over low heat.

 - In another saucepan, mix the rest of the lemon juice with a desired amount of sugar (I like this sauce to be quite tart, so I go easy on the sugar).
 Bring to a high heat and, if you want a thicker consistency, add a touch of ground arrowroot powder (tip: mix a little bit of the powder with some cold water in another container, and then add to the lemon sauce).